 The workers’ comp insurance information should be posted somewhere in the office, providing the contact information for the insurance company.
 If not, you can call workers compensation Florida, Employee Assistance, and Ombudsman Office, for help locating this information, or again, contact a local Miami workers compensation lawyer for assistance.

 Is a Workers’ Compensation Claim the Same Thing as a Lawsuit?

 This can be understandably confusing for workers who have never dealt with a workers’ comp claim before.
 Though it might make sense that a worker’s comp claim is the same thing as a lawsuit against your employer, the reality is very different.
 A worker’s comp claim is not a lawsuit against your employer, it is instead a claim against the insurance policy that your employer has purchased.
-To learn more about workers’ compensation law, a good workers comp attorney can provide good insight.
+To learn more about workers’ compensation law, a good Miami workers compensation lawyer can provide good insight.

 Can You Sue Instead of File a Workers’ Compensation Claim?

 What if you’d rather file suit against your employer or coworker, rather than file a workers’ comp claim, is that allowed?
 Unfortunately, no. In Florida, and many other states, workers’ compensation is what’s known as an exclusive remedy.
 This means that an employee is not able to bring a personal injury claim against his or her employer, even if no workers’ comp claim is brought.
 The only exception to this is workplace injury claims that relate to a third party, which can still be brought in court.
 For example, if a visitor from another company who entered your place of business injured you, you could file a civil lawsuit against that person, just not your company.